Charlie Frye

-Early years
+Early life

 Frye graduated from Willard High School in Willard, Ohio, and was a football standout at quarterback under coach Chris Hawkins.
 He broke 17 of the school's all-time football records.
-In his senior season, Frye led the Crimson Flashes to a 10-2 record, earning the Northwest District Player of the Year award and First-team All-Ohio Division III team honors.
-Frye excelled in basketball; during his senior season he earned First-team All-Northwest District and Honorable Mention All-Ohio Honors and helped lead the Crimson Flashes to a 22-3 record, a Northern Ohio League Championship and a Sweet 16 berth.
+In his senior season, Frye led the Crimson Flashes to a 10–2 record, earning the Northwest District Player of the Year award and First-team All-Ohio Division III team honors.
+Frye excelled in basketball; during his senior season he earned First-team All-Northwest District and Honorable Mention All-Ohio Honors and helped lead the Crimson Flashes to a 22–3 record, a Northern Ohio League Championship and a Sweet 16 berth.

 College career

 Frye broke 54 football records during his college career at the University of Akron.
 After red-shirting in freshman year, Frye was named starting quarterback in just the second game of his freshman season.
 Frye won the MVP award at the 2005 Senior Bowl in Mobile, Alabama.